Michael Cassius McDonald: Later years

 McDonald's wife Dora had begun began a sexual affair with a thirteen year old high school student (fifteen years her junior) named Webster Guerin.
-After a decade long affair with Guerin, she suspected Guerin of seeing other women.
+After a decade long affair with him, she suspected Guerin of seeing other women.
 On February 21, 1907, Dora Feldman McDonald went to Guerin's picture studio in Chicago Loop, where an argument broke out between the two.
-She fired single gunshot into Guerin.
+She fired a single gunshot into Guerin.
 When people, having heard the gunshot, arrived at the studio, she attempted to claim that he had shot himself.
 Guerin died from the gunshot.
 Five minutes after she shot Guerin, police officer Clifton Woodridge (one of Chicago's top detectives) arrived at the studio, having, unrelatedly, come to investigate reports of questionable business practices.
 Dora Feldman McDonald was arrested for murder.
 She admitted to police that she had murdered him, but told McDonald she had only done so because she was being blackmailed.
 He claimed she had told him the morning she shot Guerin that she was being blackmailed, and that she intended to resolve it.
 McDonald stood by his wife, and used his influence to delay the trial.
 The killing became international news.
 The trial was anticipated by some in the media to be even more sensationalized than the murder trial of Harry Kendall Thaw for the killing of Stanford White.

 Dora Feldman McDonald's mental health condition worsened while she was in jail awaiting trial, and some close to her feared her to be suicidal.
 She had previously experienced frequent psychotic episodes in her youth.
-Dora Feldman McDonald's mental health evaluated multiple times while in jail.
+Her mental health was evaluated multiple times while in jail.

 Death

 McDonald died in Chicago on August 9, 1907.
 At his side when he died was his ex-wife Mary.
 He owned $2 million in assets at the time of his death.
 He had set up a $25,000 legal defense fund to pay for his widow Dora's legal defense, a significant amount of money in that day.
-This paid for a legal team with notable lawyers, led by Alfred S. Trude.
+This paid for a legal team with notable lawyers, led by A. S. Trude.
 Her lawyers argued that she had shot Guerin in self-defense.
 Ultimately, in January 1908, his widow would be acquitted after only five hours of deliberation by a jury.

+Soon after his death, his ex-wife Mary attempted to contest Dora McDonald's inheritance.
+Mary McDonald asserted that she had still been legally married to McDonald at the time of his death, and that Dora McDonald's marriage to him was therefore invalid.
+This lawsuit was settled in favor of Dora McDonald in May 1908.

 McDonald was interred in a mausoleum at Mount Olivet Cemetery in Chicago.